 Cutting from a Sunpatiens ® plant

-You can also prepare a cutting from your favorite sunpatiens ® before it dies, it will keep the exact same properties.
+You can prepare a cutting from your favorite sunpatiens ® before it dies, it will keep the exact same properties.

 Here are the basic steps to prepare the cuttings: